/>

 For Individual Family Business Members

-• “When tension rises between you and your brother, who do you usually pull in?
-How does that third party help you?”
+I ask: "When tension rises between you and your brother, who do you usually pull in?
+What feels dangerous about saying this to him directly?"

-• Old pattern: “As our family business advisor, can you please tell my brother that he humiliated me in the meeting?”
+Old pattern:"As our family business advisor, can you please tell my brother that he humiliated me in the meeting?"

 For Family Business Dyads